CLINEEK/EMNLP2025-Claim-Verification-Survey/README.md

 ## Contact

-For questions or to request full annotation data, please contact zhaxizerong@gmail.conm
+For questions or to request full annotation data, please contact zhaxizerong@gmail.com